 It goes up as high as the R1 level and then goes down.

-For me, the Pivot Levels will be considered as the potential support/resistance levels.
+For me, Pivot Points will be considered as the potential support/resistance levels.

-I will not take any position just because the price is opened below or above the main Pivot Level.
+I will not take any position just because the price is opened below or above the main Pivot Point.

 I use my technical analysis, find patterns and pennants.

-I consider this rule that if price is opened above the main Pivot Level, it may go up and visa versa.
+I consider this rule that if price is opened above the main Pivot Point, it may go up and visa versa.

-For example in the above example, I would consider that price was opened above the Pivot Level and it had a stronger tendency to go up.
+In the above example, I would consider that price was opened above the Pivot Point and it had a stronger tendency to go up.